Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 When Ana’s husband comes back to New York City, their tension comes to a head and Ana must choose between her heart and her duties.

 Dominicana reminded me of Chantel Cleeton’s books about Cuba and immigration — with both fictional and true political plot lines running parallel to each other, both immersing the reader.
 And it shares some themes with my favorite book, My Brilliant Friend — gender, class, education, violence.

 It’s a difficult but fantastic read about the immigrant experience.

 And if you are doing the Around the World Reading Challenge, you can add this book to your PDF tracker for the Dominican Republic.

 The Family Upstairs by Lisa Jewell

-Twenty-five years earlier, police were called to to the house based on a report of a baby crying.
+Twenty-five years earlier, police were called to the house based on a report of a baby crying.
 Upon arrival, they found a healthy ten-month-old happily in her crib in the bedroom — and three dead bodies downstairs.
-And the four other children reported to live there were gone.
+And the four other children reported to have lived there were gone.